 Next, you need to make sure to NEVER throw away any food items.
 Food can easily bring all types of pests, from flies to raccoons.
 Also, any food rotting can serve as a petri dish for all sorts of bacteria.
 Not only that, but it will also stink up the whole container.

-Furthermore, among the common ways in how should food workers deter pests from outdoor dumpsters, we have placing it on concrete rather than grass.
+Furthermore, among the common ways in how food workers should deter pests from outdoor dumpsters, we have placed it on concrete rather than grass.
 When a trash bin is placed on grass, it invites in both rodents and insects.
 Moreover, when any liquid drips from the dumpster, it’s easier to clean up if it’s on concrete.

 In case there are any bushes or trees nearby your business or dumpster, you’ll want to keep them trimmed up.